 A commercial practice is aggressive if the following occur:

-• a trader uses harassment, coercion (includes physical force) or undue influence (applies pressure by exploiting a position of power to limit your ability to make an informed decision) to significantly affect, or in a way that is likely to significantly affect, your freedom of choice
+- a trader uses harassment, coercion (includes the use or threat of physical force) or undue influence (applies pressure by exploiting a position of power in a way that significantly limits your ability to make an informed decision

 COMMERCIAL PRACTICES THAT ARE BANNED OUTRIGHT